finkbeca/Notes/content/docs/blockchain/near.md

 - Sharding: The system is designed to scale horizontally and near infinitely by distributing computation parallelized shards.
 - Consensus: Consensus is achieved across all nodes which make up network operators across all shards
-- Staking Selection and Game Theory: To Partcipate in the validation process, stakers are selected useing a secure and radom process who disributes seats acrosss parties and provides icentivites for them to operate with good behavior.
+- Staking Selection and Game Theory: To Participate in the validation process, stakers are selected using a secure and radom process who distributes seats across parties and provides incentives for them to operate with good behavior.
 - Randomness, can tolerate 1/3  bad actors before liveness is affected and 2/3 before outputs are effected

 ### Sharding